heraldofsolace/Lossify/README.md

   This specifies the position at which this image will be pasted.
 For defaults see below
   ##### "rotateAngle" (integer) (optional)
   This specifies through which angle the image will be rotated.
 Defaults to 90 degree clockwise for the last one and 0 for others
+  ##### "id" (string) (optional)
+  This specifies the id of the image.
+The default ids are - 1st panel: 1
+  2nd panel top-left: 2a
+  2nd panel bottom right: 2b
+  3rd panel top-left: 3a
+  3rd panel bottom right: 3b
+  4th panel top-left: 4a
+  4th panel bottom right: 4b
+  If you omit this property, an id will be assigned based on its index in the images list
 ## Layout and sizing

 This is the default layout of output image